 });

-To learn more about the admin media modal please refer to wp.media documentation.
+You may learn more about the media modal on the wp.media documentation.

 Now you can pick up the image from a WordPress media library.
-Let’s save it through the code below.
+Let’s save it in the database.

 function save_taxonomy_custom_meta_field( $term_id ) {